 This procedure is used to dissolve a large clot.
-A catheter (thin tube) is inserted into the affected vein.
+A catheter (thin tube) is inserted into the vein.
 X-rays are taken of the vein and the clot.
-Then, clot-dissolving medication is delivered to the clot through the catheter.
+Then, clot-dissolving medicine is delivered to the clot through the catheter.
 In some cases, a mechanical device is also used to break up the clot.
 This procedure is not recommended for everyone with a DVT.
-If you are a candidate, your doctor will review the risks and benefits with you.
-In appropriate cases, thrombolysis is a very effective treatment for blood clots.
-However, it has a small risk for serious bleeding complications.
+Your healthcare provider will review the risks and benefits with you.
+In some people, thrombolysis is a very effective treatment for blood clots.
+However, it does carry the risk for serious bleeding complications.

 This procedure may be used to widen the affected vein and improve blood flow.
+This is done after the blood clot has been dissolved.
 Narrowing (stenosis) of the vein can block blood flow and make it more likely for a blood clot to form.
 A catheter with a balloon on the end is inserted into the affected vein.
 X-rays are used to position the catheter.
 Once the catheter is in place, the balloon is inflated to widen your vein.
 In some cases, a wire mesh device, called a stent, may also be placed in your vein to help keep it open.
-This procedure may be recommended in certain cases.
-Your doctor can discuss whether or not this procedure would be beneficial for you.
+You and your healthcare provider can discuss whether or not this procedure might help you.